nybblegroup/technight-2025-12/README.md

 ### Node Backend

-1. Add your endpoint in `backend/node/server.ts` with JSDoc comments:
+Add your endpoint in `backend/node/server.ts` with JSDoc comments for Swagger documentation:

 ```typescript
 /**